Justice League: Chronicles: Reception

 Justice League: Chronicles received "generally unfavorable" reviews according to review aggregator Metacritic.
 Pong Sifu of GamePro and Craig Harris of IGN derided the game as sloppy and rushed.
 Jeremy Zoss of Game Informer and Raymond Padilla of GameSpy were particularly dismayed at the wasted potential of a Justice League video game.
 Padilla and GameZones Tha Wiz suggested that fans of the property might tolerate it, though Harris warned that even fans would be disappointed.

 Critics panned the controls as unresponsive, laggy, and imprecise.
 Zoss described them as "floaty". while Padilla noted frequent input lag and poor collision detection, leading to frustrating button-mashing.
 Harris highlighted "horrible imprecision" and issues with character-swapping mechanics, and Pong Sifu called the controls "abominable".

 The combat was widely criticized as monotonous and overly reliant on button-mashing.
 Padilla described it as a "poorly-executed mess" with limited move sets, and Pong Sifu noted "pathetically limited" moves and weak superpowers.
 Harris criticized the lack of a combo system and "loosey-goosey" collision detection, while Tha Wiz called it a simplistic "arcade-style beat-em-up" with repetitive boss patterns.
 Nintendo Power noted the characters’ actions were limited to basic running, jumping, and punching, despite their potential for more.
 Zoss and The Wiz criticized the AI, particularly for the non-controlled partner hero; Zoss called the helper character "useless as a second appendix", and Tha Wiz noted that the AI partner often stands idly by, undermining the teamwork concept.

 The presentation was deemed lackluster.
 Padilla described the graphics as "mediocre", with dull environments and poorly animated characters.
 Harris criticized the "stiff and lifeless" animations and bland backgrounds, though he and Padilla noted the 3D Mode 7 sequences as a minor highlight.
 Tha Wiz praised the hero designs but found the backgrounds boring and repetitive.
 Zoss described the characters as bland and was baffled by Superman's resemblance to Jay Leno.
 Nintendo Power, on a minor positive note, called the characters "big and bold".
 Tha Wiz described the music as "canned" and lacking impact, with no voice-overs and generic comic-style sound effects.
 Harris found the music oddly haunting and mismatched with the superhero theme.

 Critics acknowledged some variety in level design, with horizontal scrolling, vertical scrolling, and pseudo-3D flying sequences, but found it undermined by poor execution.
 Padilla noted the variety but wished for more refinement, while Harris found the platforming elements frustrating due to poor controls.
 Tha Wiz appreciated mission switches, like third-person viewpoints, but found the level layouts uninspired.

+Game Informer ranked the game at #10 on their list of "Top 10 Worst Games of 2003", writing that "Not since the Wonder Twins has something brought so much shame to DC's mightiest heroes".